Italian Naval Academy: L'Accademia Navale

 The Accademia Navale was inaugurated on November 6, 1881 and initially used the area of the hospital of St. James.
 The Accademia was started by the then Secretary of the Navy, Admiral Benedetto Brin, as the union of the "Regia scuola di marina" in the Kingdom of Sardinia (located in Genoa) and the "Borbonica" (in Naples) following the Unification of Italy and the establishment of the Regia Marina.

 One of the first cadets to attend the academy was Manlio Garibaldi, the last son of Giuseppe Garibaldi.

 The design of the complex of buildings was entrusted to the captain of the military engineers, Luigi Pestalozza.
 The work was started in 1878, with the livornian engineer Angiolo Badaloni actively guiding the project.
 In 1913, the adjacent area occupied by the existing hospital at St. Leopold was attached to the Accademia Navale complex.

 From 1923 to 1926, the Accademia Navale buildings housed aircraft, following the establishment of a new armed force, the Regia Aeronautica.
-This lasted until the Regia Aeronautica started its own academy in Pozzuoli.
+This lasted until the Regia Aeronautica started its own academy in Caserta.

 During World War II, because of the bombings that struck Livorno in July 1943, the Accademia Navale was forced to move to Venice and then, after only two months, to Brindisi, where it remained until 1946.
 Since the bombing had heavily damaged many of the buildings of the city and the structures that housed the academy, it was necessary at the end of the conflict to start substantial reconstruction efforts and infrastructure improvements, which took over twenty years and included, in 1966, the addition of "Palazzo Studi", which now houses the science labs and other specialized classrooms.

 The main body of the academy, which is accessed along a tree-lined street from the entrance gate of the hospital of St. James, consists of a large three-story building of three wings at right angles which enclose a large "Piazza d'Armi".
 The side of the courtyard facing the Ligurian Sea is not occupied by buildings, and has a basement brig whose superstructure is used by students to practice maneuvering sails in anticipation of using the tall ship Amerigo Vespucci.

 The Accademia Navale complex covers approximately 2300000 m2 and includes, classrooms, laboratories, dormitories, a swimming pool, a gym, libraries, cinemas, and auditoriums.
 The Academy annually hosts about 1,250 people, cadets and officers who attend courses.